Over the Edge (Zimbabwe): Early history

 was appointed artistic director for a short period.
 The group's final theatre piece as Over the Edge was a production of Much Ado About Nothing in 2004.

-The group performed numerous "re-imaginations" of Shakespeare, Arthur Miller, Moliere and Joe Orten.
+The group performed numerous "re-imaginations" of Shakespeare, Arthur Miller, Molière and Joe Orten.
 These adaptations were often set in Zimbabwe (or in an imagined Southern African country, similar to Zimbabwe) and had many satirical references to Zimbabwe's political scene.
 The group also performed numerous original comic political satires, with the group's trademark extremism.